stashed/docs/docs/guides/latest/workloads/overview.md

 ## How Backup Works?

-The following diagram shows how Stash takes backup of a Kubernetes volume.
+The following diagram shows how Stash takes backup workload's data.
 Open the image in a new tab to see the enlarged image.

 <figure align="center">
   <img alt="Stash Backup Flow" src="/docs/images/v1beta1/backends/workloads/backup_overview.svg">
-<figcaption align="center">Fig: Backup Process in Stash</figcaption>
+<figcaption align="center">Fig: Backup Process of Workload's data in Stash</figcaption>
 </figure>

 The backup process consists of the following steps: